 But until that time it seems Microsoft has a plan.
 In April 2015 in a CNN piece entitled "Microsoft just showed off the future of the PC", the computer giant showed how it could effectively turn a mobile experience into a PC one by shifting Windows 10 running on the phone to use in conjunction with a monitor, mouse and keyboard.
 It's called Continuum for Phones.
 3 Another piece by Business Insider highlights the hologram technologies Microsoft is working on.
 4

 The one thing constant in life is change.
 And the technology will continue to evolve and progress at a rapid rate.
 As newer and more innovative inventions arise, older innovations are retired.
-The traditional desktop tower has seen its prime, but is slowly likely heading towards retirement.
+The traditional desktop tower has seen its prime, but is slowly likely heading towards retirement, as least in the form we are familiar with.

 The biggest question is when will it happen for good?
 What do you think?
 Are you ready for the world to ditch the desktop?